Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: Motivations

 Alternatively, some schemes that operate only on the physical dimension of the underlying model aside from energy cut-offs have been constructed.
 Amidst them, implicit regularisation (IREG) was constructed for the purpose of shedding light on theoretical aspects of regularisation dependent quantum corrections as well as providing novel analytical and hopefully numerical calculational methods \cite{ZURICH}.
 Transition rules to other schemes is particularly perspicuous within IREG.

-In this contribution we focus on the UV renormalisation of scalar/spinorial QED and QCD to two loop order within IREG.
-Working entirely in four dimensions, we calculate the $\beta$-functions using the background field method (BFM) in a minimal subtraction scheme of the basic divergent integrals (BDI's) in internal momenta.
+In this contribution, we focus on the UV renormalisation of scalar/spinorial QED, pure Yang-Mills and QCD to two loop order within IREG.
+Working entirely in four dimensions, we calculate the $\beta$-functions for the gauge coupling constant to two-loop order in a minimal subtraction scheme of the basic divergent integrals (BDI's) in internal momenta.
 BDI's contain a natural renormalisation scale $\lambda_R \equiv \lambda$ and are absorbed into renormalisation constants whose counterparts in DRED and CDR are provided.
+By definition, the subtraction scheme adopted by us is mass independent, implying that the first two coefficients of the $\beta$-function of gauge couplings are universal (renormalisation scheme independent) \cite{TARRACH}.
+Therefore, we reproduce the well-known results obtained in the context of dimensional regularization within the minimal subtraction scheme.

-The results show compliance with gauge symmetry lending support to the conjecture that momentum routing invariance (MRI) in Feynman diagrams (enforced by setting well-defined surface terms to zero) delivers gauge invariant amplitudes.
+Moreover, our results show compliance with gauge symmetry lending support to the conjecture that momentum routing invariance (MRI) in Feynman diagrams (enforced by setting well-defined surface terms to zero) delivers gauge invariant amplitudes.
 Such a conjecture was proved to be valid in the abelian gauge theories to all orders in perturbation theory \cite{PRD2012,ALEXANDRE}.
 No modifications at Lagrangian level are necessary as IREG operates in the physical dimension.
 For instance, no analog of $\epsilon$-scalar field needed in schemes such as DRED and four-dimensional helicity (FDH) \cite{FACTORSTOCK,FDH} to assure unitarity and proper cancellation of divergences is introduced in IREG as a matter of principle as it operates in the physical dimension.
 We show nevertheless, that in this particular calculation, $\epsilon$-field contributions cancel out in DRED.
 It is noteworthy that $\epsilon$-scalars are crucial to understand IR structure in DRED or FDH schemes.

 In the next section we provide a brief panorama over regularisation schemes with focus upon IREG rules that will be used throughout this contribution.
 We also discuss some subtleties related to Lorentz algebra contractions/symmetric integrations inside divergent integrals, and present a dedicated analysis of the correspondence among IREG and dimensional methods.
 In section \ref{sec:results} we study a series examples at two-loop order, aiming to compute the first two coefficients of the gauge coupling $\beta$ function in scalar/spinorial QED, pure Yang-Mills, and QCD.
 A careful comparison with CDR and DRED is performed.
 Finally, we conclude in section \ref{sec:conclusions}, and present a series of appendixes containing some technical details of the calculations.